Jim Piwowarczyk

-James M. Piwowarczyk II (born c.1970) is an American realtor, Republican politician, and former law enforcement officer from Washington County, Wisconsin.
+James M. Piwowarczyk II (born June 22, 1970) is an American realtor, Republican politician, and former law enforcement officer from Washington County, Wisconsin.
 He is a member of the Wisconsin State Assembly, and represents Wisconsin's 98th Assembly district in the 2025-2026 term.
 He is also a co-founder and editor of the conservative news website Wisconsin Right Now.

-Biography
+Early life and career

-Jim Piwowarczyk was born in West Bend, Wisconsin, about 1970.
+Jim Piwowarczyk was born in Ogden, Utah on June 22, 1970.
 He was raised and educated in the West Bend area, graduating from Kewaskum High School in 1988.
 He went on to attend Moraine Park Technical College and Marian University, studying police science and justice administration.

 In 1994, he was hired as a police patrol officer in Glendale, Wisconsin, and served 15 years in that department, rising to the rank of patrol sergeant.
 After leaving the Glendale police, he worked as a part-time officer in Kewaskum.
 While working as a police officer, he also started a small business with his wife, as a Snap Fitness franchisee, and ultimately owned five gyms in southeastern Wisconsin, but sold out in 2020.
 During those years, he was also becoming active in real estate trading through his realty business Realty Solutions Group, which he continues to operate.